5tea/PicoDMX/README.md

 # PicoDMX
-This could be one of the simplest implentations of the DMX protocol on a Raspberry Pi Pico.
+This could be one of the simplest implementations of the DMX protocol on a Raspberry Pi Pico.

 Use an RS485 transceiver.
 Connect TX to Pin 0.